-Initial F Presentations [Team Seating will form a large oval - all but GG-9 facing each other] GG-3: Lloyd Bremen (farmer & former commissioner for environmental protection) David Jackson, the young environmental engineer Senior Z CORP Management (primarily Diane & Frank) Tom Richards, Consultant GG-2: Professor Emeritus Winslow Massin GG-4 : Phil Port, David Jackson's boss GG-1: Maria Renato, Channel 13 Investigator
+Initial Presentations [Team Seating will form a large oval - all but GG-9 facing each other]

+GG-3: - Lloyd Bremen (farmer & former commissioner for environmental protection) - GG-7 : - David Jackson, the young environmental engineer - GG-6: - Senior Z CORP Management (primarily Diane & Frank)

-(and the goal of The team that do Who is right?
+GG-5 : Tom I Richards, Consultant - GG-2: - Profes ssor Emeritus Winslow Massin - GG-4 : - Phil P ort, David Jackson's boss - GG-1: - Maria Renato, Channel 13 Investigator - Cross-f ìre Who is right?
 Who makes the most sense?
 What ought to be the final outcome?
-How can we all get there? cross-fire attempts to determine what the proper/best/preferred resolution ought to be fall teams will be to get to a solution, without the need of an independent mediator).
-The most to work towards a resolution and (if different) the team that actually brings conclusion will receive a bonus of up to three [3] marks towards the final marks of each TASKS: (B) Three Case Studies: Trying to be a better EHO!!
-(Before joining vidual Brainstorm ng your designated group {see Addendum C}, re-read your assigned case and ick notes on the following questions.) • what is the m oral dilemma? • what stage(s) are each of the key individuals at? • what stage(s) are you most likely to develop a resolution?
+How can we all get there?
+Please re member: The cross-fire attempts to determine what the proper/best/preferred resolution ought to be (and the goal of all teams will be to get to a solution , without the need of an independent mediator).
+The team that does the most to work towards a resolution and (if different) the team that actually brings the crossfire to conclusion will receive a bonus of up to three [3] marks towards the final marks of each participant. - - XII.
+I Final ro view moments